 Suppliers are often a good resource for learning more about available products and finding the best deals.
-Maintain a good relationship with your suppliers and keep track of their current communications so you don’t miss-out on something could benefit your company.
-You might just snag a good deal or be the first to try out their new products.
+Be sure to maintain a good relationship with your suppliers and keep track of their current communications so you don’t miss out on something could benefit your company.
+You just might snag a good deal or be the first to try out their new products.

 3. Going Over Budget

 Assuming your organization isn’t prone to reckless spending, going over budget is usually an issue with coordination and/or communication.
 No matter what the root cause is, this problem is something you can’t afford to ignore.

 Combat this common procurement problem with regular budgetary updates.
 Be sure you’re communicating with all the links in your supply chain and getting everyone on the same page regarding spending limits.
 You can also use procurement software to implement better controls governing purchases.

 4. Making Snap Decisions

 Rushing your buying can lead to poor decision making.
 While timeliness is important, it pays to shop around for the best deal and double-check with others in your company (especially for large orders) to make sure you need the items being ordered and how large of an order to place.

 Purchase order software can help with this problem by keeping track of old orders in an easy-to-search database.
 That makes it easy for you to how much of each product you used in the past so you can plan for the future.
 The system also automatically checks to make sure no one places any duplicate orders too close together.